 Applied Volume Glossary

 A consolidated list of terms from the second volume of the textbook.
-Definitions are duplicated here to prevent divergent interpretations in chapters.
-If a term was introduced in the first volume, this glossary provides production clarifications and references to the chapter in the second volume where it operates.
+Definitions are duplicated here so that chapters do not develop inconsistencies.
+If a term has already been introduced in the first volume, a production refinement is given here along with a reference to the chapter of the second volume where it is used.

-Do not read the entire glossary before starting the second volume.
-For the first pass, it is sufficient to understand capstone/ and the ten mandatory first-pass artifacts (full list in README, "Mandatory First-Pass Artifacts" section).
-Open other terms only when they help fill a specific file or understand a runnable example.
+Do not read the glossary in full before starting the second volume.
+For the first pass, it is enough to understand capstone/ and the ten mandatory artifacts of the first pass (the full list is in README, section "Mandatory Artifacts of the First Pass").
+Open the remaining terms when they help you fill in a specific file or understand a runnable example.

-The reading rule is simple: a filename or YAML/JSON key may remain in English, but in explanations choose one Russian meaning.
-For example, judgment.md is a dispute resolution file; tribunal is a file arbitration, not a separate product or built-in Qwen Code command.
+The reading rule is simple: a file name or a YAML/JSON key can be left in English, but in the explanation pick one Russian sense.
+For example, judgment.md is a dispute decision file; tribunal is a file-based arbitration, not a separate product or a built-in Qwen Code command.

-Primary prose forms recommended for default use (English key only in code blocks and on first mention in parentheses):
+The main prose forms recommended by default (the English key only in code blocks and at the first mention in parentheses):

 - "silent P0" — in prose;

-spec_gate— only as a task name in.github/workflows/spec-ci.yml; - "file arbitration" — in prose;
+spec_gate— only as a job name in.github/workflows/spec-ci.yml; - "file-based arbitration" — in prose;

-tribunal— only as the directory nameexamples/tribunal/and its scripts; - "emergency mode" — in prose; "red button" — as a short label;
+tribunal— only as a directory nameexamples/tribunal/and its scripts; - "emergency mode" — in prose; "red button" — as a short label;

 red_button,red_button_mttr_blindness— only as invariant names in YAML.